castanan/w2v/README.md

 a.
 All these scripts run in local mode and need to be change to cluster mode for running them with large data sets of tweets

 b.
+If your w2v matrix is too large, you may want to save it in hdfs

+c.
 A different list of keywords in filter.txt file may be useful for different applications

-c.
+d.
 Larger amount of tweets (or text documents) are needed to get an accurate Word2Vec model

-d.
+e.
 The singular values of the Word2Vec matrix may be useful to choose the number of dimensions for each of the vectors associated with your word terms, #'s (hashtags) and @'s (Twitter handlers)

+## FUTURE WORK:

+a.
+Use the dataframe API to improve efficiency